tytydraco/yessleep/out/Do_NOT_eat_Martha_Browns_Banana_Bread_Its_alive.md

 "Hey beautiful."
 I respond.
 She looks into my eyes with love.

-"You ready to do go?"
+"You ready to go?"
 She asks.

 "Almost, just have to get the banana bread out of the oven.
 Give me a second."
 I walk off to the kitchen and place the pasta on the bench.
 Rose dawdles around my living room, looking at the assortment of old, crumpled movie posters that loosely hang from the walls.
 Rose and I had been dating for five months, and we had been so busy with work and each other I hadn't had time to introduce her to my family.
 My Aunt and Uncle paid for my grandmother's funeral, and they kept the guest list short and sweet, so I couldn't introduce her then.
 I know my Mum and Dad will be kind, but I worry about Rose meeting my Aunt and Uncle.
 What horrible insight are they going to spout from their mouths?